MicrosoftDocs/appcenter-docs/docs/transition/sdk-retirement.md

 #### How can I know if my apps are using HockeySDK?

+To know if your app is using HockeySDK, you will have to either look into your codebase or check for dependencies in Gradle, Podfile, NuGet,etc

 #### Can I get an extension on the deadline?

 The shutdown date is final and unfortunately we will not be able to grant an extension.